RichardFrontwise/docs/en/rich-text-fields.md

 ================

 Rich Text fields give you a Redactor-powered WYSIWYG editor, which stores HTML.
+To use Rich Text Fields, install the [Redactor](https://github.com/craftcms/redactor) or [CKEditor](https://github.com/craftcms/ckeditor) plugin.

 ## Settings